AboudyKreidieh/h-baselines/README.md

 This task was initially provided by [6].

-In this task, an quadrupedal (Ant) agent is placed in a 20x20 space with 8 apples and 8 bombs.
+In this task, a quadrupedal (Ant) agent is placed in a 20x20 space with 8 apples and 8 bombs.
 The agent receives a reward of +1 or collecting an apple and -1 for collecting a bomb.
 All other actions yield a reward of 0.